 I’m writing this article on the back of a recent conversation with a friend about accessing digital audiences.
-This particular chap has rather a love-hate relationship with technology and can be a hard person to get hold of, especially when he decides to go “off the grid” and only use his smart phone only as an alarm clock!
+This particular chap has rather a love-hate relationship with technology and can be a hard person to get hold of, especially when he decides to go “off the grid” and only use his

 Thinking about society today, we discussed the question of what is an appropriate balance being online or off the radar came up.
 Technology has made our world both smaller and more interconnected, presenting opportunities and challenges personally, socially and professionally.